 - The rule limiting at most one committee member to participate remotely is waived during emergency remote instruction; everyone will participate remotely.
 However, the exam should still be scheduled at a time when all committee members are available.

 - The Zoom meeting host should be the committee chair or another committee member, not the student taking the exam.
 This is because part of the exam is a discussion among committee members, without the student or other attendees.
+For the committee-only portion of the meeting, the host can put the student in the Zoom waiting room.

 - Please be alert to connectivity problems with the student or committee members.